 If the relative treatment effect was not reported in the study, we calculated the odds ratios (OR) and its 95% confidence intervals (95% CI) from the reported numbers of events and effectives of each group.

-The inverse variance method with a random effect model was used to calculate a pooled relative treatment effect (risk ratio, odds ratio or hazard ratio according which is reported in paper) for each outcome.
+The inverse variance method with a random effect model was used to calculate a pooled OR for each outcome.